Agile Data

 3. Implementation Strategies For Database Encapsulation Layers

-Regardless of whether you intend to purchase, build, or download an a database encapsulation layer it is critical for both Agile DBAs and application developers to understand the various implementation strategies.
-There are four basic strategies – brute force, data access objects, persistence frameworks, and services – that you should consider using.
+Regardless of whether you intend to purchase, build, or download an a database encapsulation layer it is critical for both agile data engineers and application developers to understand the various implementation strategies.
+There are four basic strategies – brute forcedata access objectspersistence frameworks, and services – that you should consider using.

 The basic strategy with the brute force approach is that business objects access data sources directly, typically submitting Structure Query Language (SQL) or Object Query Language (OQL) code to the database.
 In Java applications this will be done via the Java Database Connectivity (JDBC) class library and via Open Database Connectivity (ODBC) application programming interface (API) in Microsoft-based applications.
 Note that Microsoft has newer approaches, such as the ActiveX Data Object (ADO) and Microsoft Data Access Component (MDAC) libraries, which encapsulate and extend ODBC.
 Other environments, such as Ruby, have their own native APIs which often take advantage of existing ODBC or JDBC database drivers.